-- Alterations not visible from a public right of way.
-Demolition or capsulation of more than 25 square feet, regardless of visibility, requires a full hearing of the BAR. - Art (as defined in the zoning ordinance) - At-grade paving not used for alleys, drives or parking - Removable chimney caps - Door hardware, mailboxes and house numbers - Play equipment (not including playhouses) - Plant materials - Retaining walls under 2 feet in height - Storm windows - Unornamented storm doors; those with scrollwork etc. must go to the BAR. - Small dish antennas less than 2 feet in diameter on non-street-facing elevations - Security cameras measuring less than one cubic foot each - Security light fixtures (no more than two) on each non-street-facing elevation - Portable planters, as defined in the City Code
+- Alterations not visible from a public right of way. - Demolition or capsulation of less than 25 square feet, regardless of visibility. - Art (as defined in the zoning ordinance) - At-grade paving not used for alleys, drives or parking - Removable chimney caps - Door hardware, mailboxes and house numbers - Play equipment (not including playhouses) - Plant materials - Retaining walls under 2 feet in height - Storm windows - Unornamented storm doors; those with scrollwork etc. must go to the BAR. - Small dish antennas less than 2 feet in diameter on non-street-facing elevations - Security cameras measuring less than one cubic foot each - Security light fixtures (no more than two) on each non-street-facing elevation - Portable planters, as defined in the City Code